The Globiuz series and the crazy creatures

-Globiuz has many crazy creatures and races that may confuse at first, but then appeal.
-Most fantasy books have trolls, elves and orks - and that mostly holds us aback to the 'classic view' of fantasy genre.
+The fantasy genre has many crazy creatures and races that may confuse at first, but then appeal to a reader.
+Most fantasy books have trolls, elves and orks - and that mostly holds us aback to the 'classic view' of the fantasy genre.

-Globiuz has Paglots, Crickens, Black-Green-Gray-etc-Dwarfs and Gnomes, Cluxs, Iwis and tons of other critters in a wild array of imagination.
-Each and every book of Globiuz has a glossary in the beginning, characters, maps, places and even events, which takes a huge chunk of paper book.
+The book series host: Paglots, Crickens, Black-Green-Gray-etc-Dwarfs and Gnomes, Cluxes, Iwis and tons of other critters, in a wild array of imagination.
+Each and every book of Globiuz has a glossary in the beginning, characters, maps, places and even events, which take a huge chunk of the paperbook.

-It makes more sense now, to combine all materials from Globiuz I, II & III into Globiopedia with illustrations - and make it a supplementary book!
+It makes more sense now, to combine all of the materials from Globiuz I, II & III into the Globiopedia, with all illustrations.
+Ideally, to make it a supplementary book!